deshmukhsushil/MCP-resume-tool/README.md

     # Example (replace LLM_API_KEY with the variable name required by main.py)
     export LLM_API_KEY="YOUR_API_KEY_HERE"
     ```
+5. **Add Resume file in markdown format in the project directory**
+   For Privacy, remove identification information like Name, email ID, phone number, etc. from the resume and add the rest as a markdown file [resume.md] in project directory.

 ### 3. Run the Tool

 1. Make sure your resume file (e.g., `my_resume.pdf`) is ready.